 This course studies the theory, operation, and diagnosis of power-flow issues from the engine to the wheels.
-Study the components in manual transmission assemblies, clutch assemblies, drive axles, and four-wheel drive systems.
-Students will study the theory and operation of electronic and hydraulic circuits, power-flow through planetary gear sets, diagnosis of shifting concerns, and repair of Ford automatic transmissions.
+The course covers the components in manual and automatic transmission assemblies, clutch assemblies, drive axles, driveshafts, and four-wheel-drive systems.
+Students study the theory and operation of electronic and hydraulic circuits, power-flow through standard and planetary gear sets, diagnosis of shifting concerns, and repair of Ford transmissions.
 Ten credit hours.